podio/podio-objc-platform/tutorial/index.md

 Another way to collaborate around your items is by adding comments.
 This is very easy using the `PKTComment` class:

 {% highlight Swift %}
-PKCComment.addCommentWithText("This looks great!", referenceID: bug.itemID, referenceType: .Item) .onSuccess { (comment: PKCComment!) in
+PKTComment.addCommentWithText("This looks great!", referenceID: bug.itemID, referenceType: .Item) .onSuccess { (comment: PKTComment!) in
     println("Comment added with ID: \(comment.commentID)")
   }
   .onError { error in